winitzki/scall/tutorial/programming_dhall.md

 The type `t` is set when we create the value `ep` and may be different for different such values.

 But the specific type `t` used while constructing `ep` will no longer be exposed to the code outside of `ep`.
-One could say that the type `t` "exists only inside" the scope of `ep` and is hidden (or encapsulated) within that scope.
+One could say that the type `t` "exists only inside" the scope of `ep` and is hidden (or "encapsulated") within that scope.

 This behavior is quite different from that of values of universally quantified types.
 For example, the polymorphic `identity` function has type `identity : ∀(t : Type) → t → t`.